khansohil530/khansohil530.github.io/content/about.md

 showZenMode: false
 ---

-Hello, my name is Sohil, I'm a Software Engineer with a strong passion to deep dive technologies to build scalable and robust systems.
-Currently I'm specializing in `Backend Development` with `Python` while constantly learning and exploring new technologies. 📚
+Hello, my name is Sohil, and I'm a Software Engineer with a strong passion to develop tools and technologies which helps in automating processes.

-- Currently working on: **["DSA, System Design (interviews 😅)"]**
+Majority of my professional experience in automating has been around `Python` but I've also tinkered around with `JavaScript` (majorly for frontend development).
-- I intend to work on: **["Go", "Build My Pokedex"]**
+Apart from work, I like playing `DOTA` and `Badminton` in my spare time.
 ## 🛠️ Skills

 - {{< keywordList >}}<b style="color:#bef264">Language</b>: